Vavo

-Vavo are an electronic/country music duo composed of Canadian-born Jesse Fischer and London native Alden Martin.
+Vavo(stylized as VAVO) are a Canadian-British electronic/country music DJ duo composed of Canadian-born Jesse Fischer and London native Alden Martin.
 The duo are known for creating YEEDM, which merges country music and EDM.
 Vavo have earned multiple No. 1 hits on US Dance Radio.

 History

 Canadian-born Jesse Fischer got into music around 2012, following a trip to Cancun, Mexico for Spring Break.
 After seeing a few DJs at nightclubs, he immediately bought a DJ board and started DJing.
 Alden Martin got into Dance and EDM at 10 years old and moved towards the production side of music.

 Martin started producing when he was 12, after failed attempts at learning the piano.
 Fischer and Marting would first met in 2015 while both pushing individual projects in the dance music scene, and spending a year communicating online before working together.
 They decided to collaborate, eventually releasing a song on SoundCloud.

 In 2019, they had a breakout year remixing Morgan Wallen, Mitchell Tenpenny, Dustin Lynch.

 An edit of Wallen's “Last Night” would become a hit on TikTok.
 A comment on social media resulted in the music being labeled ‘YEEDM.’